-In casual American English, "The film explores complex themes of identity and belonging" sounds like "dhuh FIHLM uhk-SPLORZ KAHM-plehks THEEMZ uhv ahy-DEHN-tuh-tee and buh-LAHNG-uhng".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "The film explores complex themes of identity and belonging" as "dhuh FIHLM uhk-SPLORZ KAHM-plehks THEEMZ uhv ahy-DEHN-tuh-tee and buh-LAHNG-uhng" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on identity, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.